Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-google-maps/README.md

 We recommend to setup your configuration in a [environmentalized][4] way keeping [sensitive information][5] away from the source-code repository.

 ## Google-Maps services
-This Connector is based on the https://github.com/googlemaps/google-maps-services-js and it's a good starting point to understand the APIs and each parameter.
+This Connector is based on the https://github.com/googlemaps/google-maps-services-js project.
+It's a good starting point to understand the APIs and their parameters reading the following documentation:

 - [Directions API](https://developers.google.com/maps/documentation/directions/start)
 - [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start)